ICON-ART (ICOsahedral Nonhydrostatic weather- and climate model with Aerosols and Reactive Trace gases)

 The animation shows the vertical integrated soot column of vegetation fires simulated with ICON-ART.
 The simulation starts at September 8th and lasts for seven days.
 There were severe vegetation fires in California, but also Central Africa and South America during that time period.

 Training course for the model system ICON-ART

-The participants were able to perform simulations with ICON-ART.
-They calculated the dispersion of volcanic ash plumes by virtual eruption of different volcanoes, a simple ozone chemistry and a radioactive accidental release.
-Furthermore, the spread of sea salt particles could be simulated.
+Exercises include, for instance, the dispersion of arbitrary single sources, volcanic ash plumes by virtual eruption of different volcanoes, a simple ozone chemistry and a accidental release.
+In addition, simulating the dispersion of sea salt particles is another exercise.
 Sea salt has a large share of the global aerosol amount and is assumed, among others, to play an important role for the formation of clouds.

 For upcoming events, please refer to the DWD website.